These are a few of the common questions that prospective students ask. If you don’t find an answer to your question, contact us.

 Most of the courses are structured for asynchronous learning, meaning the classes are facilitated so students are not required to attend courses at scheduled times.

 All of your course assignments, discussions, quizzes, and exams, however, must be completed by their assigned due dates.
-Some courses may also require online group work that you need to take into consideration when allocating your time.
+Some courses may require synchronous meetings with faculty and scheduled participation in online group work.
+Be sure to check your syllabi for more details to manage your time effectively.

 "While I was completing my Master's in HRER, I was a track maintainer, working 8:00 a.m. until 4:30 p.m., Monday through Friday, with the exception of overtime twice per week.
 I studied on the subway train rides to my inspection location and during my lunch breaks.
 I didn't study on days I worked overtime because I was too beat.
 If it weren't for my wife tending to our two young sons, I would not have made it.
 I felt bad when I could not attend a lot of their weekend activities, but my weekends were committed to writing papers and studying.
 That was my life for two years, including vacations.
 Having a great support system made it worthwhile."